Rams901/Travel-predictor/README.md

 opencv-python
 you can dowload it using pip

-pip install opencv-python (run this in terminal or anaconda prompt)
+pip install opencv-python (run this in terminal or in anaconda prompt)